Be sure to visit the McGehee Family web site.

 - < 1% Pacific Island (Note 2, Note 3)

 Note 1: This area includes Spain, Portugal, and France.
 I have seen one French-sounding name among my ancestors, so that may be a valid DNA marker.

-Note 2: From what I have read, this is likely due to a technical similarity that Pacific Island DNA has to Scandinavian DNA.
+Note 2: From what I have read, this may be due to a technical similarity that Pacific Island DNA has to Scandinavian DNA.
 Since I have seen no logical connection to any Pacific Island blood in my genealogy study, I combine this with the 1% Scandinavian; however, I present it here exactly as I received it.
 The Scandinavian connection is probably from the fact that the earliest ancestors of the Latvian people are believed to have originated in Scandinavia, evidenced by my grandmother’s blond hair and blue eyes.

 Note 3: Lab note – “These are regions where you seem to have just a trace amount of genetic ethnicity — there is only a small amount of evidence supporting the regions as part of your genetic ethnicity.
 Because both the estimated amount and the range of the estimate are small, it is possible that these regions appear by chance and are not actually part of your genetic ethnicity.”